Wubbzy's Big Movie!: Reception

-Catherine Dawson March, writing for The Globe and Mail, called the film "a bit of a rip" and commented that Wubbzy's temporary memory loss would be shocking for young Wow!
-Wow!
-Wubbzy! viewers.
-The Dove Foundation reviewed it positively, praising its plot, music, and theme of friendship, and awarding the film its "Dove 'Family-Approved' Seal".
+Catherine Dawson March, writing for The Globe and Mail, called the film "a bit of a rip" and commented that Wubbzy's temporary memory loss would be shocking for young viewers.
+The Dove Foundation reviewed it positively, praising its plot, animation, music, and theme of friendship, and awarding the film its "Dove 'Family-Approved' Seal".

 Sequel

 A sequel, Wubb Idol, was released direct-to-TV on May 1, 2009.
 The film features the voice of Beyoncé.